-Catherine Aiken is the Acting Director of Data Science at Georgetown’s Center for Security and Emerging Technology (CSET).
+Catherine Aiken is the Director of Data Science and Research at Georgetown’s Center for Security and Emerging Technology (CSET).
 Catherine was previously CSET’s survey specialist, designing and leading all of the Center’s survey and other human-subjects research.
 Before joining CSET, Catherine was at the University of Maryland, where she completed her doctorate and taught courses in political science and research methodology.
-Catherine’s research explored non-mainstream political organization and participation through surveys, interviews and experiments.
-She has conducted research for the International Crisis Behavior Project, Cross-Domain Deterrence Project, and Assessing Revolutionary and Insurgent Strategies Project and taught research methodology at the National Consortium for the Study of Terrorism and Responses to Terrorism.
+Catherine’s research explored non-mainstream political action, and she has conducted research for the International Crisis Behavior Project, Cross-Domain Deterrence Project, and Johns Hopkins Applied Physics Laboratory and taught at the National Consortium for the Study of Terrorism and Responses to Terrorism.
 Catherine holds a B.A. from the University of Rochester and a Ph.D. in political science from the University of Maryland.